How-to Qualify for Dual Eligibility (Medicare + Medicaid)

 Qualified Medicare Beneficiary (QMB) Program Details

 For those who qualify, the federal QMB program pays the cost of their Medicare A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ..., A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.... and co-insurance.
-These costs are typically paid by the Medicare beneficiary.
+These costs are typically paid by the Medicare A person who has health care insurance through the Medicare or Medicaid programs.....
 Beneficiaries qualify based on their monthly income and cash value assets.

 If you’re enrolled in Medicare Part A, for your hospital insurance, and your income and resources meet the federal poverty threshold, you are most likely eligible to enroll in the QMB program.
 When you’re enrolled, your state’s Medicaid program pays some or all of your Medicare Part B is medical coverage for people with Original Medicare.
 It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
 Part A is for hospital inpatient care.... premium, Part A and Part B deductibles, and co-insurances.
 This is a significant financial relief for anyone qualified to receive the benefits.
 Some people call QMB the full benefit for dual-eligible beneficiaries.